🗄️Server

 Setup

-• Clone the spice-opensource repository.
+• Clone the spice-server repository.

-git clone https://github.com/Medtronic-LABS/spice-server.git
+git clone https://github.com/Medtronic-LABS/spice-2.0-server.git

 Configuration